dgraph-io/pydgraph/README.md

 client.alter(op)
 ```

-Starting with Dgraph version 20.03.0, indexes can be computed in the background.
+Indexes can be computed in the background.
 You can set the `run_in_background` field of `pydgraph.Operation` to `True`
 before passing it to the `Alter` function.
 You can find more details
 [here](https://docs.dgraph.io/master/query-language/#indexes-in-background).